-For Sale in Minneapolis/St. Paul
+Hydrangeas For Sale in Minneapolis/St. Paul

-Hydrangea come in 75 different known species.
+Hydrangeas come in 75 different known species.
 We’re happy to be host to a good number of them.
 Hydrangeas are popular landscaping and home flowers due to the distinct shape of their bloom groupings and their low threshold for care.
 To meet the demand that comes for such a dynamic flower, we are happy to offer hydrangeas in many different colors including shades of white, blue, red, pink, and varying intensities of purple.

 How to Care for Hydrangeas

 The first thing you need to know when preparing to care for a hydrangea is how important water is.
 Hydrangeas prefer significant watering at least once per week, more-so when the weather outside is particularly dry.
 Most varieties of the plant are versatile when it comes to their sunlight needs.
 They can handle full sun just as well as partial shade.
 Many species are sensitive to extreme heat, however, so it’s recommended to plant these large-bloomed flowers in areas where they’re afforded at least some shade.